Concurrent Degree Program

 Highly qualified students interested in combining the study of law with graduate research and/or professional qualifications in cognate disciplines are invited to explore PLGS.
 The program is well-suited to students interested in professional or academic careers focused on the interdisciplinary or multidisciplinary study of law and legal institutions, policy analysis, and/or applied research in law-related fields, such as:

 Being in a joint J.D./Ph.D. program at UC Irvine has been an amazing experience.
 UCI is filled with accomplished lawyers and academics who take teaching and mentorship very seriously.
-The faculty members at UCI Law are highly motivated to create a new generation of legal practitioners and academic thinkers.
+The faculty members at UC Irvine Law are highly motivated to create a new generation of legal practitioners and academic thinkers.
 They’ve spent a great deal of time advising me in order to ensure that I will be able to have the career that I want.
 I can’t imagine a more supportive, energizing environment, and I’m confident that my education will prepare me to both practice law and enter academia.

 — Matthew Fritz-Mauer '16, J.D./Ph.D. in Criminology, Law and Society (expected '19), 2014 1Microsemi/Peterson Fellow